top of page

 What Do Maryland Independents Want?

-• 78% believe that Democratic and Republican parties should open presidential primaries to unaffiliated voters.
+• 78% believe both major parties should open presidential primaries to unaffiliated voters.

 JOIN THE MOVEMENT!